Sarah Misselbrook 2017

 Wrapped around the water pipe is a cast from the artist’s hands, as if waiting for redemption.
 The cupped hands cradle a small succulent plant.
 The work comments on the cycles of nature and how this can be applied to the village community.
 The generations of people and the movement and the source of life of the River Ebro.
 The artist is attempting to embody the ugliness and simultaneous beauty of life and death.

-Misselbrook, born in the UK 1977, obtained a degree in Fine Arts at the University of Nottingham Trent, which saw the beginning of her multi-media practice addressing issues related to the body as a canvas and consumer response to society's expectations .
-Misselbrook completed a qualification focusing on disordered psychology, and gained her PGCE 2004 from the University of Southampton.
-Misselbrook’s master’s program included a sculptural installation and recorded performances that aired educational events., religious and submissive quests for perfection.
+Misselbrook, born in the United Kingdom in 1977, earned a degree in Fine Arts from the University of Nottingham Trent, and began her multi-media practice addressing body-related issues such as canvas and consumer in response to expectations. of society.
+Misselbrook completed a qualification focused on disordered psychology, as well as earning her PGCE in 2004 from the University of Southampton.
+Misselbrook’s master’s program included a sculptural installation and recorded performances that conveyed educational, religious, and submissive acts on missions of perfection.

 This structured behaviour and performance is providing a new dimension for the artist, opening up her practice and interrupting controlled processes and exhibitions.
 More recently, the artist has completed several public commissions, including a large-scale wall work in rural Catalonia in 2012, entitled “Protection”, commenting on the use of the Catalan language and the protection of it by women in the home.